boxen/our-boxen/README.md

 We support binary packaging for everything in Homebrew, RBEnv, and NVM.
 See `config/boxen.rb` for the environment variables to define.

+## Sharing Boxen Modules

+If you've got a Boxen module you'd like to be grouped under the Boxen org, (so it can easily be found by bothers), please file an issue on this repository with a link to your module.
+We'll review the code briefly, and if things look pretty all right, we'll fork it under the Boxen org and give you read+write access to our fork.
+You'll still be the maintainer, you'll still own the issues and PRs.
+It'll just be listed under the boxen org so folks can find it more easily.

 ## Halp!

 Use Issues or #boxen on irc.freenode.net.